marschall/mini-csv/README.md

 Mini CSV
 ========

-An experiment in building a CSV parser
+An experiment in building a minimal, useful CSV parser

 severely lacking in features